dmmagdal/NeuralTextToSpeech/FastPitch_TF/README.md

  * train.py: train FastPitch model.

 Notes:
  * A single iteration through the training dataset (ljs_audio_text_train_v3.txt) takes 16 hours 45 minutes to complete (this includes all the computation that goes into each feature).
+Once the data has already been preprocessed (and saved to disk), an iteration now takes up to 45 minutes.
  * When extracting pitch, pitch length is 4 timesteps longer than the mel-spectrogram length (original implementation had a threshold of 1 timestep).
 This is consistent across all samples.
+ * Loading audio from librosa is about the same as loading with tensorflow.
+Tensorflow is used for this project to keep things streamlined to one library.
+See [librosa documentation](https://librosa.org/doc/main/generated/librosa.load.html).
+ * The [librosa pyin function](https://librosa.org/doc/main/generated/librosa.pyin.html) returns the fundamental frequency (f0) estimation using probabilistic YIN (pYIN).
+This is then used to try to estimate the pitch.